radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ![image description](images/select-update.png)

-Clicking on **UPDATE** from environments page opens the detailed overview page for the selected environment.
+Clicking on **UPDATE** from the Environments page opens the detailed overview page for the selected environment.
 In the detailed overview for the environment page, you can see the current version and an **UPDATE** option beside it.

 ![image description](images/update-env-dialog.png)